PrincessRTFM/node-ddate/README.md

 ### The `.fnord` Property

 When reading the `.fnord` property of any `DDate` object, the Erisian date is calculated from the internal representation and an object describing it is returned.
+As of the 1.2.0 Caching Update, these values are actually calculated only if they need to be (see `.cached` above) to save on processing.
 The following properties are **guaranteed** to exist.

 - `.year` - the Erisian year
 - `.month` - the numeric Erisian month, where `1` is Chaos